ratPoopert/alpine-wp/README.md

     composer install
     ```

+6. Activate **Alpine.js for WordPress** in your admin Plugins screen.

 ## Usage

 This plugin registers Alpine.js under the handle `alpinejs` for use in the WordPress admin panel, front-end, and the login screen.